superkabuki/nstuff/README.md

 #### Replacement for the now defunct cgi MiniFieldStorage

-## Parse GET and/or POST data into a dict
+## Parse CGI GET and/or POST data into a dict

 #### With a POST request you can parse POST data and the url query string.
 Example: Return POST and GET data from a request as JSON